 - If your copier is leased, contact Tom Luczkowiak at 847-491-8411.

 Prior to disposing of university-owned laboratory equipment, visit the Office for Research Safety (ORS) website and complete the "Laboratory Equipment Disposal" form (under the Laboratory Equipment heading).
-OSR will then coordinate with you to request a pick-up from University Services via the link below.
+OSR will then coordinate with you to request a pick-up from Facilities Management via the link below.

 Working computers less than 5 years old

 Visit the EPA's eCycling website for donation tips and information.